iLib-js/loctool/docs/Plugins.md

 ```
 interface FileType {
     /**
-     * Construct a new instance of this filetype class to represent
+     * Construct a new instance of this filetype subclass to represent
      * a collection of files of this type.
+Instances of this class
+     * should store the API for use later to access things inside of
+     * the loctool.
      *
      * @param {Project} project an instance of a project in which this
      * filetype exists